Understanding Neuropathic Pain and How to Avoid It

 - Manage underlying health conditions.
 Whether you already have an underlying health condition or a family history of one, working closely with your doctor to better understand and manage it can help you avoid neuropathic pain.
 This would include scheduling regular check-ups, managing and adjusting your medication, and making lifestyle changes.

 - Avoid injuries.
 Anything you can do to prevent injuries that could affect your nerves can help you avoid neuropathic pain.
-Wearing protective gear if you play contact sports and seeing a bioethicist to learn how to exercise safely is also recommended.
+Wearing protective gear if you play contact sports and seeing a biokineticist to learn how to exercise safely is also recommended.

 - Monitor your medication.
 If you’re currently taking chronic medication, it’s always a good idea to speak to your doctor about the side effects and whether neuropathic pain is something to worry about.
 This way, you can consider alternatives where necessary.